simonmichael/hledger/hledger/hledger.m4.md

 m4_dnl if you need them please use one of the other doc formats mentioned above.) m4_dnl }}) m4_dnl _notman_({{

-m4_dnl Here are the detailed command docs, in alphabetical order:
+Next, the detailed command docs, in alphabetical order.

 m4_dnl    commandnameheading:     Commandmdfile:
 _command_({{## accounts}}           ,{{Accounts}})